steveandroulakis/temporal-semaphore-typescript/README.md

 # Temporal Workflow Sample: Semaphore

 ### Overview
-This example demonstrates a time-based semaphore implemented using a Temporal workflow.
+This example demonstrates a time-windowed semaphore implemented using a Temporal workflow.
 A semaphore is a synchronization tool that limits the number of processes that can access a shared resource.
 This workflow runs indefinitely, managing the execution of child workflows.
 You can send it an update request whenever you want to start a child workflow.

 ![Watch the demo](./semaphore-typescript.jpg)